 The Bermondsey man is under no illusions about what a mammoth task it would be.
 Even at his very best of ten years ago.

-Speaking to Michelle Phelps for Behind The Gloves, ‘The Hayemaker’ was honest in his assessment of the current world rulers
+Speaking to Behind the Gloves, ‘The Hayemaker’ was honest in his assessment of the current world rulers

 “I remember watching Anthony Joshua when he fought Andy Ruiz.
 I thought, ‘Damn, that would be very, very difficult to beat,” Haye pointed out.